masci/flickr/README.md

 ### Api coverage

-Only a small part of the Flickr Api is implemented as Go functions: even if it's quite simple to code the mapping, I only did it for methods I actually need in my projects (contributions well accepted).
+Only a small part of the Flickr Api is implemented as Go functions: even if it's quite simple to write the code for the mapping, I only did it for methods I actually need in my projects (contributions well accepted).
 Anyway, if you need to call a Flickr Api method that wasn't already mapped, you can do it manually: